MAaJIi/light-currency-converter/README.markdown

     $('textarea.tagme').tagify();

-To read the values in the field, call serialize method, which both returns the tags as a delimited
+To read the values in the field, call serialize method, which both returns the tags as a delimited str